dccartagena/dccartagena.github.io/_supervision_proposals/2025-lyapunov-rl.md

 ## Expected Outcomes

 ### Mandatory Products
-* Simulation of building loads, grid carbon intensity and solar generation;
-* Mathematical analysis of the proposed algorithm;
+* Mathematical analysis of the proposed algorithms;
 * Software with documentation associated with the project;
 * Technical report with problem description, proposed solutions, experimental results, and project conclusions by following the University guidelines;
 * A public dissertation following the University guidelines.